kylemclaren/qdrant-on-fly/README.md

 ### Public IP

-If you need your app to be publicly accessible outside of the Fly Private network or your Tailnet, you can sinply add a public IP to the Fly app and start using the Fly Proxy to connect as normal (ie. `https://<fly-app-name>.fly.dev`)
+If you need your app to be publicly accessible outside of the Fly Private network or your Tailnet, you can simply [allocate a public IP](https://fly.io/docs/reference/services/#shared-ipv4) to the Fly app and start using the Fly Proxy to connect as normal (ie. `https://<fly-app-name>.fly.dev`)

 ### Connecting to Qdrant from Your Local Machine